hslam/rpc/README.md

 ### Authors
-workerpool was written by Mort Huang.
+rpc was written by Mort Huang.